Manis99803/Event/README.md

 Website create for the project purpose.

-To run this user should have apache installed.
+To run this user should have XAMPP installed.